The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/leveling-guide.md

 **Troubadour** is Bard's version of the MCH/DNC skills Tactician and Shield Samba.
 It's a very good party-wide defensive cooldown, use it if you expect the team to take a lot of damage.

-**Nature's Minne** is a handy support skill that boosts healing *received* by the target.
-You want to use it on the player getting healed, not the one doing the healing.
-You'll mostly put it on tanks for big dungeon pulls, but it has other uses as well.
+**Nature's Minne** is a handy support skill that boosts healing received by party members in range.
+Use it to help out when there's a lot of healing needed.

 At level 68, you get the trait **Enhanced Empyreal Arrow**.
 This causes Empyreal to trigger a Repertoire, making it even more valuable.
 In Wanderer's Minuet, if an upcoming Empyreal might overfill your Pitch Perfect stacks, use a two-stack Pitch Perfect to clear the way.